indigoUan/indigoUan/README.md

 I’m Gioele Neri, or îndigoUán online.
 I live in Italy and I'm 18 years old.
-I've been coding with Haxe for roughly three or four years, and I'm currently studying HTML, JavaScript, and CSS for potential front-end jobs in the future.
+I've been coding with Haxe for roughly two or three years, and I'm currently studying HTML, JavaScript, and CSS for potential front-end jobs in the future.
 I attend a Health and Society highschool.
 I'm neither healthy nor social, but I'll take what I can.

 Here are the websites/HTML5 games I made so far: